Chamomile Pure Essential Oil (10ml) - Anthemis nobilis

 During the second world war it was used as a disinfectant, probably due to its high ester content, (75-80%) which acts as a strong fungicide as well as being anti-inflammatory.
 Its efficacy with female disorders gave rise to its German name, which means 'mother herb' when translated.
 Nowadays it is used widely in the pharmaceutical industry, in homeopathic medicines, and extensively in perfumes and cosmetics - especially for skin and hair care.
 It is also current in the British Herbal Pharmacopoeia for treating a variety of ailments.
 Along with lavender and peppermint, it is one of the main oil-producing herbs grown in England, and believed to be the principal oil-producing herb in the world.

-Do not use essential oils undiluted or take internally without the guidance of a qualified practitioner.
-The information contained here is for general interest and is not intended to replace medical diagnosis or treatment.
+Please note that the information contained here is for general interest and is not intended to replace medical diagnosis or treatment.

 Dictionary Terms Explained

 - Calming, soothing, 'nerve tonic'

 Chamomile Roman essential oil is a remarkably calming and soothing bright, sweet and fruity aroma with a hint of warm apples.
 It can help to promote relaxation, sleep and peace of mind while restoring your body to health.

 Delivery Price & Returns Policy